 Bizyukov Onufry Terentevich

-Bizyukov Onufry Terentevich – was born on 12th of June, 1897 in Velizh city, Smolensk region, Russia.
+Bizyukov Onufry Terentevich – was born on the 12th of June, 1897 in Velizh City, Smolensk region, Russia.
 He studied at Mirgorod Art - Industrial School and at Kyiv Art Institute.
-In the period 1920 - 1931 he taught at Kyiv Art College.
-In 1929 - 1932 he was a member of the ARIU (the all-Ukrainian organization of artists, in which in 1927 the "boychukists" had a big influence).
+In the period 1920 - 1931, he taught at Kyiv Art College.
+From 1929 - 1932 he was a member of the ARIU (the all-Ukrainian organization of artists, in which in 1927 the "Boychukists" had a big influence).
 In 1935 he was repressed as a follower of the “reactionary school of boychukism”.
 Worked in the field of easel painting.
-Main works: "Woodcutter", "Plotogony", "V. I. Lenin and M. M. Gorky", "Fishermen", "Morning on the Dnieper", the cycle of "Dnipro banks" and others.
-Participated in republican, Union, foreign and personal exhibitions.
+Main works: "Woodcutter", "Plotogony", "V. I. Lenin and M. M. Gorky", "Fishermen", "Morning on the Dnieper", the Cycle of "Dnipro Banks" and others.
+Participated in Republican, Union, foreign, and personal exhibitions.
 The artist died in 1986.